Methuen High School

 Methuen High School is a public secondary school located in the city of Methuen, Massachusetts, United States.
 Methuen High serves grades nine through twelve for about 1,900 students.
 It is one of five public schools in Methuen and it is the only high school in the district.

 Environment

+Methuen High School first opened in 1975.
 The school was originally designed with the open classroom theory.
 Since then, a $100 million renovation has been conducted and all classrooms now have walls.
 Also due in part to the renovation, students now receive iPads which they keep for the entire year.
 This is known as the 1:1 iPad program.

-The high school itself is divided into several "houses."
-The South wing, or South House, holds mathematics, science, business and computer classes.
-The North House holds classrooms for English and Foreign Languages, including Spanish, Italian, and French.
-The field house holds theater, JROTC, and physical education classes.
+The renovation also includes an expansion, which includes a brand new cafeteria, auditorium, fine arts area, lobby, and media center.